EFWob/RetroRadio/README.md

 ```

 The higher readings (above 800 in this example) are while not touched (open), the lower readings (below 600) when touched.
 To convert the readings into
-digital information you could apply a map to the input:
+digital information you could apply a map to the Input:
 _in.touch=map=(600..1023=1)(=0)_

-With this map the input will read 1 if untouched and 0 if touched:
+With this map the Input will read 1 if untouched and 0 if touched:
 ```
 D: Input "in.touch" (is stopped) physRead=  856 ( mapped to:    1)
 D: Input "in.touch" (is stopped) physRead=  176 ( mapped to:    0)